silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 ### Application (app.c)

-The *SoC Empty* project generates a default 'app.c' source file with a skeleton Bluetooth event handler.
-The 'app.c file provided for this lab adds code to handle the BLE connection and notifications.
+The *SoC Empty* project generates a default ['app.c'](/source/app.c) source file with a skeleton Bluetooth event handler.
+The *app.c* file provided for this lab adds code to handle the BLE connection and notifications.

 #### Connection Opened
 The IMU sensor is initialized and enabled when event 'sl_bt_evt_connection_opened_id' received.
 The IMU sampling does not start until a connection has been 'made' and the user has enabled GATT *Acceleration Notification* (or *Orientation Notification*) characteristics.